 Namesake Kapil Sharma

-There was an incident when somebody thought I am the other Kapil Sharma.
+There have been incidents when people thought I was the other Kapil Sharma.
+(Actor and a popular TV host)

 You can watch and listen to the whole conversation with Kapil Sharma SayTrees here.